-Eating what you like with a glass of your favorite wine is a great idea; eating should be a pleasure.
+Eating what you like with a glass of your favorite wine is a great idea; eating should be a singular pleasure.
 But food and wine pairings are not a solitary affair.
 When was the last time you saw a restaurant full of people eating alone?
-For most of us, it is a shared pleasure, one which everyone is seeking pleasure, not just yourself.

-No matter if you’re talking about salads or stews, you can intrinsically determine the overall weight of a dish, especially when comparing it to another.
-A mixed green salad is lighter than a more substantial salad with feta cheese, roast peppers, and olives.
+No matter if you’re talking about salads or stews, you can intrinsically determine the overall weight of a dish.
+A mixed green salad is lighter than a more substantial salad with feta cheese, roasted peppers, and olives.
 Grilled chicken breasts are lighter than roast chicken.
-The sauce, dressing, amount of fat, the calories, they all (literally) weight in.
+The sauce, dressing, amount of fat, and calories all (literally) weigh in.

-For whites, oak-aged wines from warm weather are bigger than ones aged in stainless-steel.
-Heavy whites go better with cooked fatty fish and poultry, while lighter ones are better with light plates of sashimi and sushi, for example.
+A note about white wines: Oak-aged wines from warm weather regions are bigger than those aged in stainless steel.
+Heavy whites go better with cooked fatty fish and poultry, while lighter ones are better with sashimi and sushi plates, for example.

 The way you cook something alters its pairing possibilities.
 A grilled lobster tail might work better with a full-bodied Chardonnay; poached lobster will be nicer with a subtle Pinot Gris; lobster ceviche will play deftly with a coastal Sauvignon Blanc.